rat-pac/ratpac-two/doc/users_guide/outputs.rst

 ``volumeCodeMap``              map<string, int>     A map from volume name to volume ID.
 =============================  ===================  ===================

-If ``include_digitizerwaveforms`` is set then we create a new branch in the ntuple called ``waveform`` that sores the full digitized waveforms.
-Note this will sigificantly increase the size of the files.
+If ``include_digitizerwaveforms`` is set then we create a new branch in the ntuple called ``waveform`` that stores the full digitized waveforms.
+Note this will significantly increase the size of the files.
 The ``waveform`` branch will contain the following variables:

 =============================  ===================  ===================
 **Name**                       **Type**             **Description**